iusztinpaul/energy-forecasting/README.md

 **At the end of the course, you will know how to build everything from the diagram below 👇**

 Don't worry if something doesn't make sense to you.
-I will explain everything in detail in the [Medium lessons](#lessons).
+We will explain everything in detail in the [Medium lessons](#lessons).

 <p align="center">
   <img src="images/architecture.png">